+TODO: There are more main changes that need to be documented in this section.
 11.3.
-Change Log

-Note to RFC Editor: Please completely remove this section before publication.

-11.3.1.
-Changes after draft-ietf-iri-3987bis-01

-Changes from draft-ietf-iri-3987bis-01 onwards are available as changesets in the IETF tools subversion repository at http://trac.tools.ietf.org/wg/iri/trac/log/draft-ietf-iri-3987bis/draft-ietf-iri-3987bis.xml.

-11.3.2.
-Changes from draft-duerst-iri-bis-07 to draft-ietf-iri-3987bis-00

-Changed draft name, date, last paragraph of abstract, and titles in change log, and added this section in moving from draft-duerst-iri-bis-07 (personal submission) to draft-ietf-iri-3987bis-00 (WG document).

-11.3.3.
-Changes from -06 to -07 of draft-duerst-iri-bis

-Major restructuring of the processing model, see Section 11.2.

-11.4.
-Changes from -00 to -01

-- Removed 'mailto:' before mail addresses of authors. - Added "<to be done>" as right side of 'href-strip' rule.
-Fixed '|' to '/' for alternatives.
+Change Log Note to RFC Editor: Please completely remove this section before publication.
+TOC 11.3.1.
+Changes after draft-ietf-iri-3987bis-01 Changes from draft-ietf-iri-3987bis-01 onwards are available as changesets in the IETF tools subversion repository at http://trac.tools.ietf.org/wg/iri/trac/log/draft-ietf-iri-3987bis/draft-ietf-iri-3987bis.xml.
+TOC 11.3.2.
+Changes from draft-duerst-iri-bis-07 to draft-ietf-iri-3987bis-00 Changed draft name, date, last paragraph of abstract, and titles in change log, and added this section in moving from draft-duerst-iri-bis-07 (personal submission) to draft-ietf-iri-3987bis-00 (WG document). ТОС 11.3.3.
+Changes from -06 to -07 of draft-duerst-iri-bis Major restructuring of the processing model, see Section 11.2. тос 11.4.
+Changes from -00 to -01 Removed 'mailto:' before mail addresses of authors.
+Added "<to be="" done="">" as right side of 'href-strip' rule.
+Fixed ' ' to '/' for alternatives.</to> ТОС

-11.5.
-Changes from -05 to -06 of draft-duerst-iri-bis-00

-- Add HyperText Reference, change abstract, acks and references for it - Add Masinter back as another editor. - Masinter integrates HRef material from HTML5 spec. - Rewrite introduction sections to modernize.

-- Updated references. - Changed IPR text to pre5378Trust200902.

-- Added explicit abbreviation for LEIRIs.

-- Mentioned LEIRI references.

-- Completed text in LEIRI section about tag characters and about specials.

-- Updated some references. - Updated Michel Suginard's coordinates.

-- Added tag range to iprivate (issue private-include-tags-115). - Added Specials (U+FFF0-FFFD) to Legacy Extended IRIs.
+TOC 11.5.
+Changes from -05 to -06 of draft-duerst-iri-bis-00 Add HyperText Reference, change abstract, acks and references for it Add Masinter back as another editor. • Masinter integrates HRef material from HTML5 spec.
+Rewrite introduction sections to modernize.
+TOC 11.6.
+Changes from -04 to -05 of draft-duerst-iri-bis Updated references.
+Changed IPR text to pre5378Trust200902.
+TOC 11.7.
+Changes from -03 to -04 of draft-duerst-iri-bis Added explicit abbreviation for LEIRIs.
+Mentioned LEIRI references.
+Completed text in LEIRI section about tag characters and about specials.
+TOC 11.8.
+Changes from -02 to -03 of draft-duerst-iri-bis Updated some references.
+Updated Michel Suginard's coordinates.
+TOC 11.9.
+Changes from -01 to -02 of draft-duerst-iri-bis Added tag range to iprivate (issue private-include-tags-115).
+Added Specials (U+FFF0-FFFD) to Legacy Extended IRIs.
+TOC 11.10.
+Changes from -00 to -01 of draft-duerst-iri-bis Changed from "IRIs with Spaces/Controls" to "Legacy Extended IRI" based on input from the W3C XML Core WG.
+Moved the

-- Changed from "IRIs with Spaces/Controls" to "Legacy Extended IRI" based on input from the W3C XML Core WG.
-Moved the relevant subsections to the back and promoted them to a section. - Added some text re.
+- relevant subsections to the back and promoted them to a section. - Added some text re.
 Legacy Extended IRIs to the security section. - Added a IANA Consideration Section. - Added this Change Log Section. - Added a section about "IRIs with Spaces/Controls" (converting from a Note in RFC 3987).